Mediatization (media)

-Mediatization (or medialization) is a process whereby the mass media influence other sectors of society, including politics, business, culture, entertainment, sport, religion, or education.
-Mediatization is often understood as a process of change or a trend, similar to globalization and modernization, where the mass media are integrated to an increasing degree into other sectors of the society.
-Political actors, opinion makers, business organizations, civil society organizations, and others have to adapt their way of communication to a form that suits the needs and preferences of the mass media – the so-called media logic.
-Any person or organization who want to spread their messages to a larger audience have to adapt their messages and communication style to make it attractive for the mass media.
+Mediatization (or medialization) is a method whereby the mass media influence other sectors of society, including politics, business, culture, entertainment, sport, religion, or education.
+Mediatization is a process of change or a trend, similar to globalization and modernization, where the mass media integrates into other sectors of the society.
+Political actors, opinion makers, business organizations, civil society organizations, and others have to adapt their communication methods to a form that suits the needs and preferences of the mass media.
+Any person or organization wanting to spread messages to a larger audience have to adapt their messages and communication style to make it attractive for the mass media.

-The media have a major influence not only on public opinion, but also on the structure and processes of political communication, political decision-making and the democratic process.
-This is not a one-way influence.
-While the mass media have a profound influence on government and political actors, the politicians are also influencing the media through regulation, negotiation, selective access to information, etc.
+Introduction

-The concept of mediatization is still under development and there is no commonly agreed definition of the term.
+The concept of mediatization still requires development, and there is no commonly agreed definition of the term.
+For example, a sociologist, Ernst Manheim, used mediatization as a way to describe social shifts that are controlled by the mass media, while a media researcher, Kent Asp, viewed mediatization as the relationship between politics, mass media, and the ever-growing divide between the media and government control.
 Some theorists reject precise definitions and operationalizations of mediatization, fearing that they would reduce the complexity of the concept and the phenomena it refers to, while others prefer a clear theory that can be tested, refined, or potentially refuted.

 The concept of mediatization is seen not as an isolated theory, but as a framework that holds the potential to integrate different theoretical strands, linking micro-level with meso- and macro-level processes and phenomena, and thus contributing to a broader understanding of the role of the media in the transformation of modern societies.

-The process of mediatization has been shaped by a technological development from newspapers to radio, television, internet, and interactive social media.
-Other important influences include changes in organization and economic conditions of the media, such as a growing importance of independent market-driven media, and a decreasing influence of state-sponsored, public service, and partisan media.
+Technological developments from newspapers to radio, television, Internet, and interactive social media helped shape mediatization.
+Other important influences include changes in organization and economic conditions of the media, such as the growing importance of independent market-driven media and a decreasing influence of state-sponsored, public service, and partisan media.

+Mass media influence public opinion and the structure and processes of political communication, political decision-making and the democratic process.
+This political influence is not a one-way influence.
+While the mass media may influence government and political actors, the politicians also influence the media through regulation, negotiation, or selective access to information.

-The increasing influence of economic market forces is typically seen in trends such as tabloidization and trivialization, while news reporting and political coverage is often reduced to slogans, sound bites, spin, horse race reporting, celebrity scandals, populism, and infotainment.
+The increasing influence of economic market forces is typically seen in trends such as tabloidization and trivialization, while news reporting and political coverage diminish to slogans, sound bites, spin, horse race reporting, celebrity scandals, populism, and infotainment.

-Origins
+History

 The Canadian philosopher Marshall McLuhan is sometimes associated with the founding of the field.
-He proposed that a communication medium itself, not the messages it carries, should be the primary focus of study.
+He proposed that a communication medium, not the messages it carries, should be the primary focus of study.

-The Hungarian-born sociologist Ernest Manheim was the first to use the German word Mediatisierung to describe social influence of the mass media in a book published in 1933, though without much elaboration on the concept.
+The Hungarian-born sociologist Ernest Manheim was the first to use the German word Mediatisierung to describe the social influence of the mass media in a book published in 1933, though with little elaboration on the concept.